yyc12345/bmmo-protocol-compiler/README.md

 `-d` and `-s` both are usually used together to generate full C++ code file.
 If there are no any generation switches chosen, the compiler will only check the syntax of the input file.
-For the syntax of input file, aka `bp` file, please view `examples/example.bp` to know in detail.

 ## Bp File Usage